Khan/genqlient/README.md

 # genqlient: a truly type-safe Go GraphQL client

-This is a proof-of-concept of using code-generation to create a truly type-safe GraphQL client in Go.
-It is not yet ready for contributions (see [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md)).

 ## What is genqlient?

 genqlient is a Go library to easily generate type-safe code to query a GraphQL API.
 It takes advantage of the fact that both GraphQL and Go are typed languages to ensure at compile-time that your code is making a valid GraphQL query and using the result correctly, all with a minimum of boilerplate.